chiooone/codex-responses-tool/README.md

 - Synchronizing historical session metadata when the provider changes so existing conversations remain visible
 - Storing the tool's own backups inside the project directory

-Fixed behavior:

-- Provider display name is hard-coded to `Chione Codex`
-- The UI does not expose an editor for that name

 ## Quick Start / 快速开始